pyMelo/DecentralizedBlackbox/README.md

 After clicking it (we can choose to see all the datas in the same dashboard) encrypted payloads are decrypted and being plotted.

 ![Dashboard Example](./images/webapp5.png)

+The data encrypted shown are Accelerometer and GPS Location.